jdeath/CheckRoyalCaribbeanPrice/README.md

 # CheckRoyalCaribbeanPrice
 A script that checks if you have cheapest price for beverage package, excursions, etc that you have purchased.
-Does not price out the actual cruise and only checks prices on things you purchased already!
 You need to run manually or inside a cron job.
 If you run home assistant, an addon is posted in my home assistant addon repo.

 This is not a hack.
 Developed only with Firefox and python.
 All the API calls are public and visible in the Firefox inspector.
 Everything in this code your browser is doing when you log into the Royal Caribbean website.